Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Introduction

+In this work, we directly study the incentive misalignment when \textit{average treated outcomes} are used as quality metrics.
+To mitigate this misalignment, we propose alternative metrics that have a foundation in causal inference.
+Specifically, given counterfactual estimates of patient outcomes, we outline effective usage of these estimates and discuss prevailing limitations when providers may engage in strategic behavior.

 More generally, our analysis applies to any environment where metrics are learned from data over which an agent controls treatment selection.
-We refer to \textit{accountability metrics} in healthcare as a running example where these effects are well documented.
-However, other domains subject to this phenomenon include education, where ranking and accountability metrics are applied to institutions that can select whom to admit; and online ranking platforms for businesses that may exercise some selection power over their customers, such as restaurants, hotels, and independent contractors.
+We refer to healthcare as a running example where these effects are well documented.
+However, other domains subject to this phenomenon include education, where student outcome metrics affect school rankings, funding, and accreditation \citep{koretz2017}; and online ranking platforms for commercial businesses like restaurants that may exercise some screening over their customers.

-To study the welfare effects that arise from this dynamic interaction between accountability metrics and providers, we employ a \textit{principal-agent model} where the \textit{principal} chooses a quality measure as a reward function, and the \textit{agent} responds by optimizing this reward function to the best of their private abilities and information.
-To analyze the welfare effects of metric choices, we apply a causal framework similar to that of policy learning and policy evaluation, where the goal is to allocate treatments that maximize the total positive effects over a population relative to treating no one \cite{manski2008identification}.
-In the language of policy learning, the ML engineer has only indirect control of the policy that is carried out---they may design a metric that shapes an agent's reward and hence behavior but cannot directly choose an agent's policy.
+To study the welfare effects that arise from this dynamic interaction between quality metrics and hospitals, we employ a \textit{principal-agent model} where the \textit{principal} chooses a quality metric as a reward function, and the \textit{agent} responds by optimizing this reward function to the best of their private abilities and information.
+To analyze the welfare effects of metric choices, we apply a causal framework similar to that of policy learning, where the goal is to allocate treatments that maximize the total positive effects over a population relative to treating no one \citep{manski2008identification}.
+Our key ingredient is that the principal only has indirect control of the implemented policy---they may design a metric that shapes an agent's reward and hence behavior but cannot directly choose an agent's policy.